Total Risk Management Pty Limited, Privacy Policy

 TRM uses a member’s PIN/password or other personal information including the unique member number to identify a member who wishes to transact with the Fund.

-TRM is permitted to request a member’s tax file number and whenever it does so, it will provide information in accordance with the Guidelines issued pursuant to the Privacy Act.
+TRM is permitted to request a member’s tax file number and whenever it does so, it will provide information in accordance with the guidelines and rules issued pursuant to the Privacy Act and Superannuation Industry 9Supervision) Act 1993.
 TRM only uses a member’s tax file number in accordance with law (most importantly, consistently with Part 25A of the Superannuation Industry (Supervision) Act 1993).

 Security and Quality of Personal Information